 3. Focus on your own well-being

 Being an education professional is rewarding, but it also can be stressful.
-Standing all day, scarfing down lunch between classes and working long hours all can take their toll on your physical and even mental health.
+Standing all day, scarfing down lunch between classes and working long hours all can take their toll on your physical and mental health.

 Act now to create some new good habits that will support the demands you’re placing on your body throughout the school year.
 By prioritizing your own health, you’ll have enough gas in your tank to support your students and your family, too.